mgjones1984/arcgzip/README.md

 ### List all of the metadata within an archive

-Running the installed module from the command line as follows:
+Run the module from the command line as follows:

-    python -m arcgzip --list datafile.gz
+    $ python -m arcgzip --list archive.gz

 This will give you an output like this: